likenneth/othello_world/README.md

+### Update 02/13/2023 :fire::fire::fire:

+Neel Nanda just released a [TransformerLens](https://github.com/neelnanda-io/TransformerLens) version of Othello-GPT ([Colab](https://colab.research.google.com/github/neelnanda-io/TransformerLens/blob/main/demos/Othello_GPT.ipynb), [Repo Notebook](https://github.com/neelnanda-io/TransformerLens/blob/main/demos/Othello_GPT.ipynb)), boosting the mechanistic interpretability research of it.

 # Othello World

-This repository provides the code for training, probing and intervening the Othello-GPT in [this paper](https://arxiv.org/abs/2210.13382), to be present at ICLR 2023.
+This repository provides the code for training, probing and intervening the Othello-GPT in [Emergent World Representations: Exploring a Sequence Model Trained on a Synthetic Task](https://arxiv.org/abs/2210.13382), to be present at ICLR 2023.
 The implementation is based on [minGPT](https://github.com/karpathy/minGPT), thanks to Andrej Karpathy.

+## Abstract

+> Language models show a surprising range of capabilities, but the source of their apparent competence is unclear.
+Do these networks just memorize a collection of surface statistics, or do they rely on internal representations of the process that generates the sequences they see?
+We investigate this question by applying a variant of the GPT model to the task of predicting legal moves in a simple board game, Othello.
+Although the network has no a priori knowledge of the game or its rules, we uncover evidence of an emergent nonlinear internal representation of the board state.
+Interventional experiments indicate this representation can be used to control the output of the network and create "latent saliency maps" that can help explain predictions in human terms.

 ## Table of Contents